 - Fuse boxes are fine too as long as the house does not have any building violations

 FHA Appraisals Are Stuck With The Home

-Once the lender orders the FHA appraisal on a subject property but get a low value, that value will be with the subject property for a period of 120 days.
+Once the lender orders the FHA appraisal on a subject property but gets a low value, that value will be with the subject property for a period of 120 days.

-- With conventional appraisals, in the event if home buyers get a low appraisal and mortgage lender will not allow to get another appraisal so the property can get a higher value
+- With conventional appraisals, in the event, if home buyers get a low appraisal and lender will not allow getting another appraisal so the property can get a higher value

-- Borrowers can change mortgage lenders and can order new conventional appraisal
+- Borrowers can change lenders and can order a new conventional appraisal

-- However, that is not the case with a FHA appraisal
+- However, that is not the case with an FHA appraisal